GuitarParrot® Overview

 "I played the right note, but GuitarParrot fails me!"

 GuitarParrot listens at or below the set tempo.
 Playing too fast will cause a failure.
-Raise the tempo if you want to play faster.
+Raise the tempo if you want to play faster, or just relax and play to the tempo.

 Go back to the Sound Check page and test all the selected notes using the tuner.